Mercedes recalls one million older cars over braking issue

-German carmaker Mercedes-Benz is recalling nearly one million older vehicles worldwide due to a potential problem with the braking system.
+German carmaker Mercedes-Benz is recalling nearly one million older vehicles worldwide owing to a potential problem with their braking system.

 "As a consequence, the service brake can stop functioning."

-The KBA said that worldwide 993,407 vehicles were being recalled, including around 70,000 in Germany.
+The authority said that 993,407 vehicles were being recalled worldwide, including about 70,000 in Germany.

 "In rare cases of very severe corrosion, it might be possible for a particularly strong or hard braking manoeuvre to cause mechanical damage to the brake booster, whereby the connection between brake pedal and brake system would fail," Mercedes said.